-- And not only that, but he was also elected(49)“he was… …elected” is one word in Greek.
-It literally means “to vote by stretching out the hand”, or to “elect by a show of hands”, sometimes with the idea of appointing someone to an office or position. by the churches as our fellow traveler in this act of grace, which is administered by us for our readiness and the Lord’s glory.
+- And not only that, but he was also elected2“he was… …elected” is one word in Greek.
+It literally means “to vote by stretching out the hand”, or to “elect by a show of hands”, sometimes with the idea of appointing someone to an office or position. by the churches as our fellow traveler in this act of grace, which is administered by us for our readiness and the glory of the Lord Himself.

 - We’re taking care of this gift, lest someone discredit us through this abundant gift which is administered by us.

 - For we take care to be noble; not only in the sight of the Lord, but also in the sight of men.

 - And we sent with them our brother, whom we proved to be eagerly diligent many times, in many things, and now he’s much more eagerly diligent because of his great trust in you.

 - Whether concerning Titus – who’s my partner and a fellow worker to you – or our brothers who are messengers of the churches, they’re a glory to the Anointed

 - Therefore, show them proof of your ^love and the reason for our boast about you in front of the churches.

 Click to Collapse this Chapter